 Croûte au fromage: another delicious gratin!
-Slices or bread are topped with a local cheese like Abondance or Reblochon.
+Bread slices topped with local cheese like Abondance or Reblochon that are then grilled until golden.
 There are many local versions of this dish!
-Sometimes the bread is soaked in white wine or a mushroom and cream sauce is added to the dish as well.
+Sometimes the bread is soaked in white wine or a mushroom and cream sauce is added to the dish also.
 Check out my version of this dish!

 Are you familiar with Savoie food?
 French ‘cuisine savoyarde’ is well known for its cheeses.
 Not only the Beaufort that I used for my crozotto recipe above and the reblochon that goes into the croziflette are delicious Savoie cheeses.
 Here are a bunch of other popular cheese, maybe you know some or have even tasted one: Abondance, Chevrotin, Savoie Emmental, Raclette, Tome de Bauges and Tomme de Savoie.
 I can assure you that every single one of these cheeses are absolutely delicious.
 And yes, I have tasted them all!
 I’m crazy about cheese, how about you?

 Well now we are talking about cheese, let’s take a quick look at 2 very popular cheese dishes!
 Raclette and fondue.
 Have you ever had one of them?
 Perhaps both?
 What’s your favorite?
 I couldn’t possibly choose between the two, I adore them so much!